 Optimize Moisture with Humidifiers or Dehumidifiers

-Um, don’t those two things do literally the opposite of each other?
+Um, don’t those two things do exactly the opposite of each other?
 Why would I choose one instead of the other?
 For home comfort, suggested humidity levels are between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
-Insufficient humidity can result in itchy skin, sinus illness, cracking wood and sore throats.
+Insufficient humidity can result in itchy skin, sinus sickness, cracking wood and sore throats.
 Depending on where you live, you most likely have too much or too little humidity.

 Don’t Dismiss Duct Cleaning

-With the move to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
+With the move to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
 Energy-efficiency is a good thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become static and contaminants (indoor air pollution) are lingering inside your home’s air – the air your family breathes.
 An air ventilation system detects indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
-This can add 5% to 10% more fresh air each hour, reducing the concentration of airborne contaminants.
+This can add 5% to 10% more fresh air every hour, reducing the concentration of airborne contaminants.

 Get A Home Health Report

-So, yes, it’s frightening to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that note from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.
+So, yes, it’s terrifying to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that note from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.